-The Macatangay Lab is involved in research on HIV-associated inflammation and on immunotherapeutic strategies for achieving sustained HIV remission off antiretroviral therapy.
-Specifically, the overall goal of our research is to further define the role of immunoregulatory pathways in HIV-associated inflammation and HIV persistence in order to design successful immunotherapeutic strategies to decrease chronic inflammation and address important knowledge gaps in HIV cure research.
-In addition, the Macatangay Lab also serves as the specimen processing lab for the University of Pittsburgh Clinical Research Site.
+The Macatangay Lab is involved in research on the role of immune regulatory mechanisms in inflammatory conditions, such as chronic HIV-associated inflammation, and on the assessment of different immunotherapeutic strategies for achieving HIV remission off antiretroviral therapy.
+In addition, the Macatangay Lab also serves as the main specimen processing lab and repository for the University of Pittsburgh Clinical Research Site.

-- Immunoregulation in HIV: The role of immunoregulatory pathways in the pathogenesis of HIV-1 infection as well as their role in immunotherapeutic strategies is still not fully defined.
+- Immunoregulation in HIV: Apart from the adenosine pathway, other mechanisms of immune regulation such as through immune regulatory cells and checkpoint inhibitors, have also been shown to play a role in the pathogenesis and persistence of HIV, as well as influence immunotherapeutic strategies.
 They could be detrimental in that they suppress HIV-specific responses thereby leading to viral persistence.
-On the other hand, they could be beneficial in that these pathways can suppress chronic HIV-associated inflammation which has been linked to an increased risk of chronic diseases.
+On the other hand, they could be beneficial as they could suppress chronic HIV-associated inflammation which has been linked to an increased risk of chronic diseases.
+We evaluate how these mechanisms affect other factors that contribute to chronic HIV-associated inflammation and viral persistence.

 Division of Infectious Diseases